Ucombinator/jade/README.md

 ## Building

-To compile the project for use, simply run the following from the top level of your Jade source directory:
+To compile the project for use, simply run the following from the `decompiler/` folder in your Jade source directory:

 ```
 ./bin/sbt assembly